kubedb/cli/docs/tutorials/elasticsearch/README.md

 ```

 ### Restore from Snapshot
 You can create a new database from a previously taken Snapshot.
 Specify the Snapshot name in the `spec.init.snapshotSource` field of a new Elasticsearch object.
-See the example `recovered` tpr below:
+See the example `recovered` object below:

 ```yaml
 # See full YAML file here: /docs/examples/elasticsearch/demo-4.yaml